09 April 2020

 The Account Director explained there were two key characteristics...

-- Income level: Secondly, they're incomes weren't high enough to justify buying an expensive European car.
+Income level: Secondly, an expensive European car was outside their budget (without making other lifestyle adjustments).
 The Renault was an affordable compromise.

 A couple of weekends later I attended a family gathering.
 My girlfriend's mother had recently re-partnered, and he was being introduced to the broader family group.